Greek Pita Pizza

-Sure on my day off I’ll make homemade pizza dough, but when I’m working all day, especially on days where I’m testing cake recipes or shooting cookies, the last thing I want to do is actually make dinner.
+Sure on my day off I’ll make homemade pizza dough for Prosciutto Arugula Pizza, but when I’m working all day, especially on days where I’m testing cake recipes or shooting cookies, the last thing I want to do is actually make dinner.

 I’m sure you know the feeling.
 You spent all day on your feet because you’re a nurse taking care of your patients.
 Or you work retail and dealt with cranky customers for eight hours.

 Or you work in an office and was forced into a giant networking event talking to people so you are mentally drained (sounds silly, but introverts like me get it).